+The most forward-thinking telecommunications tower operators and carriers have been turning to drones to help rapidly inspect their asset bases.
 With the growing number of enterprise drone options on the market today, operators face an ever-growing number of choices.
 Critically, the rise of autonomy offers an entirely new way to compare drones to each other.
 While the previous generation of manual drones were all equally limited to 2D waypoint or manual flight, autonomous drones can perform inspection missions with entirely different flight paths.
 These closer, more adaptive flight patterns render the old ways of comparing drones to each other based on rudimentary camera specifications, like the number of megapixels, outdated.

-This paper is the second volume of Skydio's eBook: Enterprise Drone Inspection: Picking the Right Platform, a collection of white papers that will help enterprise drone operators from various industries make more informed decisions when choosing their enterprise drones.
-In this installment, we use 3D model examples and rigorous camera benchmarking to help construction organizations understand the tradeoffs of various drone systems, and the impact those tradeoffs will have on the datasets their program can generate.
+This paper is the fifth volume of Skydio's eBook: Enterprise Drone Inspection: Picking the Right Platform, a collection of white papers that will help enterprise drone operators from various industries make more informed decisions when choosing their enterprise drones.
+In this installment, we use 3D model examples and rigorous camera benchmarking to help telecom tower operators and managers understand the tradeoffs of various drone systems, and the impact those tradeoffs will have on the datasets their uncrewed aerial vehicles (UAVs) can generate.